climatescope/climatescope.org/README.md

 # Climatescope
-The [Climatescope](http://global-climatescope.org) is a unique country-by-country assessment, interactive report and index that evaluates the investment climate for climate-related investment worldwide.
-It is a project by [BNEF](http://www.newenergyfinance.com/), [UK AID](https://www.gov.uk/government/organisations/department-for-international-development), and developed by [Development Seed](http://developmentseed.org).
-Previous editions were also supported by [Power Africa](http://www.usaid.gov/powerafrica), and the [Multilateral Investment Fund](http://www.fomin.org/).
+The [Climatescope](http://global-climatescope.org) is a unique market-by-market assessment, interactive report and index that evaluates the investment climate for climate-related investment worldwide.

 ![Homepage of the climatescope 2019](https://user-images.githubusercontent.com/1090606/69560317-75e13200-0fa3-11ea-988d-86bbedfdd333.png)

 ## Credits
 The current Climatescope website was built by [Development Seed](http://developmentseed.org).